 - Community Build(ing)

 - Facilitation & Engagement

 Rooted In Place Landscape Architecture and Consulting was founded by Ilisa Goldman, with the goal of bringing dynamic, healthy outdoor spaces to schools and communities.
 In her work, she seeks to connect users to the world around them, embracing local ecology, history and culture.

-Ilisa has spent over 13 years working in the field of Landscape Architecture.
+Ilisa has spent nearly two decades working in the field of Landscape Architecture.
 Embracing her passions for design and the environment, Goldman’s works focuses on the needs of children, which includes education, mental and physical health, and age appropriate design.
 Goldman is a local leader in the ‘Children and Nature’ movement, helping to educate the design community and raise awareness of the benefits of designing and developing outdoor spaces to enhance children’s nature experiences.